jkaewprateep/advanced_mysql_topics_notes/README.md

     <b> Pictures from the Internet </b> </br>
 </p>

 ## 🧸💬 Database table select and union

+🧸💬 Database selection filter is the beginning of the process to find out possibilities for data population in reports and evaluation methods, the next process of filtering, aggregation, remarking, transforming, and making use of the populated data will be easier with correct preferred formats. </br>
+🐑💬 ➰ In basic report tools, they separate of details area, aggregation area, and aside area and this concept helps with data population and dataset organization. </br>

 <p align="center" width="100%">
     <img width="100%" src="https://github.com/jkaewprateep/advanced_mysql_topics_notes/blob/main/database_UNION.png"> </br>